amandaphail/Skate-Bored/README.md

 - Make commits to GitHub every day.
 - A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.

-- Allow user to search for parks by certain features (e.g. quarter pipe, bank ramp, etc.)
+- Allow user to search for parks by location and certain features (e.g. quarter pipe, bank ramp, etc.)
+- "Random Park" generator that can return a random park they have or have not visited (all parks)
+- Use Javascript to dedicate entire page to results

+#### PostMVP

+- Add second API
 - Allow user to choose parks visited and collect them on a list
 - Allow user to rate the skate parks and visited parks to be ordered from highest to lowest rating
 - "Explore a New Park" button - allowing user to randomly generate a park they have not visited before
-- "Random Park" generator that can return a random park they have or have not visited (all parks)
-- Use multiple HTML pages

-#### PostMVP

-- Add second API
 - Use local storage to save visited parks list
 - add notes on their personal visited page about parks (e.g. not too crowded, bring Zach here - he would like it, etc.)